SOFTSUSY: a program for calculating supersymmetric spectra: Running SOFTSUSY

 \code{QEWSB}~may be used to multiplicatively change the scale $M_S$ at which the Higgs potential is minimised and sparticle masses calculated, or it may alternatively be used as a fixed scale.
 This can be useful if one wants to examine the scale dependence of the results~\cite{scaledep}.
 Setting \code{QEWSB}=$x<M_Z/1$ GeV, sets $M_S = x\sqrt{m_{\tilde t_1}(M_S) m_{\tilde t_2}(M_S)}$.
 Values from 0.5 to 2 are common.
 If $M_S<M_Z$ results from the above expression, $M_S=M_Z$ is used.
 If on the other hand a {\em fixed scale}\/ is desired from $M_S$, setting \code{QEWSB}$>M_Z/1$ GeV in the input results in $M_S=$\code{QEWSB}~GeV being fixed.

 If \code{INCLUDE\_2\_LOOP\_SCALAR\_CORRECTIONS} is switched off (\code{0}) as in the default case, 2-loop RGEs~\cite{mandv} are used for the Higgs and gaugino masses, $\mu$, Yukawa and gauge couplings but 1-loop RGEs are used for other MSSM parameters.
-Switching on the 2-loop corrections (\code{1}) results in a full 2-loop RGE evolution, but slows the calculation by a factor of approximately three.
+Switching on the 2-loop corrections (\code{1}) results in a full 2-loop RGE evolution, but slows the calculation by a factor of approximately three. \code{<numHiggsLoops>} may be set to either \code{2} (default) or \code{1}, and is the number of loops of particles allowed to contribute to the Higgs mass threshold calculation and the tadpoles in the electroweak symmetry breaking conditions.

 If \code{softpoint.x}~is used {\em without}\/ the SLHA interface, default Standard Model inputs are used from the files \code{def.h} and \code{lowe.h}.
 The low energy data is encoded in a \code{QedQcd} object and must be provided.
 The default numbers supplied and contained in the \code{QedQcd} object are given in units of GeV and running masses are in the $\overline{MS}$ scheme.
 For the bottom and top masses, {\em either}\/ the running mass {\em or}\/ the pole mass must be supplied as an input.
 The type of mass not given for input is calculated by \SOFTSUSY~at the 3-loop QCD level.
 We recommend, along with ref.~\cite{bottomMass}, that the running mass be used for $m_b$ since there are smaller theoretical errors in the extraction of this quantity from experiment than the pole mass.
 The scale dependent quantities in this object are then evolved to $M_Z$ by the method \code{toMz}, to provide the low-scale empirical boundary condition for the rest of the calculation.
 The MSSM spectrum calculated depends most crucially upon $M_Z, \alpha(M_Z), \alpha_s(M_Z)$ and input third family fermion masses.